-Central Bedfordshire Council's Closed Circuit Television (CCTV) scheme helps reduce crime, nuisance and anti-social behaviour, and assists in securing arrests and prosecutions.
+Central Bedfordshire Council's Closed Circuit Television (CCTV) scheme helps reduce crime, nuisance and anti-social behaviour and assists in securing arrests and prosecutions.

 The Council records images from control rooms in Dunstable and Stevenage.
 Cameras record 24 hours a day, 7 days a week.
 Images are retained for 21 days at Dunstable and 28 days at Stevenage.

-Central Bedfordshire Council also operates a number of
+Central Bedfordshire Council also operates several

 Central Bedfordshire Council maintains public safety via the effective deployment of

-Central Bedfordshire's CCTV team are able to view
+Central Bedfordshire's CCTV team can view

 Having invested heavily in a state-of-the-art control room, Central Bedfordshire

 These parish councils do not have the infrastructure or capacity to monitor their own cameras regularly, nor did they have the required CCTV legislation experience to allow them to establish an effective deployment programme.